daniilsjb/perlin-noise/README.md

 }
 ```

-Depending on your needs a preference, you may either place the implementation of the library in a dedicated source file or embed
+Depending on your needs and preferences, you may either place the implementation of the library in a dedicated source file or embed
 it directly into another source file that uses the library.
 See the [examples](./examples) directory for details.

 ## References